tldr-pages/tldr/pages/linux/zipsplit.md

 # zipsplit

-> Read a Zip archive and split it into smaller Zip archives.
+> Split a Zip archive into smaller Zip archives.
 > More information: <https://manned.org/zipsplit>.

 - Split Zip archive into pieces that are no larger than 36000 bytes: